Online Multi-Contact Receding Horizon Planning via Value Function Approximation: Traditional rhp Formulation for Multi-Contact Motion Planning

-As discussed in \cref{sec:problem_description}, to achieve successful \gls{rhp} of legged locomotion, transitional \gls{rhp} necessarily requires the consideration of an extended planning horizon.
-That is, in addition to the Execution Horizon (\gls{eh}), the planning horizon also needs to incorporate a Prediction Horizon (\gls{ph}) that foresees the future, i.e. in our case the horizon starts from the second step till the end.
-Although the \gls{ph} is never executed, it serves as a trajectory-based approximation of the value function that can provide guidance to the \gls{eh}.
-However, traditional \gls{rhp} typically plans the entire horizon with a single dynamics model.
-Given the nonlinear centroidal dynamics constraint \eqref{eq:centroidal_dynamics}, this can significantly increase the dimensionality and non-convexity of the \gls{to}, which hinders online computation.
-To achieve online multi-contact \gls{rhp}, in the following sections, we present two novel approaches to improve the computation efficiency of the \gls{to}.
-The key idea of our approaches is to explore approximated value function models that can have reduced computation complexity.
+As discussed in \cref{sec:problem_description}, in addition to the Execution Horizon (\gls{eh}), traditional \gls{rhp} often requires the consideration of a Prediction Horizon (\gls{ph}) that acts as a trajectory-based approximation of the value function.
+However, traditional \gls{rhp} often plans the entire horizon with an accurate dynamics model, e.g., the nonlinear centroidal dynamics model \eqref{eq:centroidal_dynamics}.
+This can significantly increase the dimensionality and non-convexity of the \gls{to}, which hinders online computation.
+To achieve online multi-contact \gls{rhp}, in the following sections, we present our methods to simplify the computation for value function approximation.